VNOI-Admin/OJ/.github/pull_request_template.md

 - [ ] Test A
 - [ ] Test B

-# Checklist:
+# Checklist

-*Put an `x` in the boxes that apply.
+_Put an `x` in the boxes that apply.
 You can also fill these out after creating the PR.
 If you're unsure about any of them, don't hesitate to ask.
 We're here to help!
-This is simply a reminder of what we are going to look for before merging your code.*
+This is simply a reminder of what we are going to look for before merging your code._

 - [ ] I have explained the purpose of this PR.
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas